Improved, Deterministic Smoothing for L_1 Certified Robustness: Our Proposed Method

 In other words, in the case of $\lambda = 0.5$, $\tilde{x}_i$ is also uniformly distributed.
 However, for $\lambda > 0.5$, Equation \ref{eq:uniform_additive_cases} reveals an unusual and undesirable property of using uniform additive noise: \textit{regardless of the value of $x_i$}, there is always a fixed probability $\frac{2\lambda-1}{2\lambda}$ that the smoothed value $x_i + \epsilon_i$ is uniform on the interval $[1-\lambda, \lambda]$.
 Furthermore, this constant probability represents the only case in which $(x_i + \epsilon_i)$ can assume values in this interval.
 These values therefore carry no information about $x_i$ and are all equivalent to each other.
 However, if $\lambda$ is large, this range dominates the total range of values of $x_i + \epsilon_i$ which are observed (See Figure \ref{fig:compare_representations}-b.)

 By contrast, in SSN, while there is still a fixed $\frac{2\lambda-1}{2\lambda}$ probability that the smoothed component $\tilde{x}_i$ assumes a ``no information'' value, this value is always \textit{fixed} ($\tilde{x}_i=1/2$).
 Empirically, this dramatically improves performance when $\lambda$ is large.
-Intuitively, this is because when using uniform additive smoothing, the base classifier must \textit{learn to ignore} a very wide range of values (all values in the interval $[1-\lambda, \lambda]$) while in SSN, the base classifier only needs to learn to ignore a specific constant ``no information'' value $1/2$.
-See Figure \ref{fig:compare_representations} for a visual comparison of the two noise representations.\footnote{Note that this use of a ``no information'' value bears some similarity to the ``ablation'' value in \citet{levine2020robustness}, a randomized smoothing defense for $\ell_0$ adversarial attacks}
+Intuitively, this is because when using uniform additive smoothing, the base classifier must \textit{learn to ignore} a very wide range of values (all values in the interval $[1-\lambda, \lambda]$) while in SSN, the base classifier only needs to learn to ignore a specific constant ``no information'' value $1/2$.\footnote{Note that this use of a ``no information'' value bears some similarity to the ``ablation'' value in \citet{levine2020robustness}, a randomized smoothing defense for $\ell_0$ adversarial attacks} Figure \ref{fig:compare_representations} compares the two representations schematically, and Figure \ref{fig:noise_images} compares the two noise representations visually.